Breakthrough Prostate Cancer Therapy Targets Genes to Delay Progression

-Roughly, men have an 11% (one in nine) risk of being diagnosed with prostate cancer in their lifetime.
-The risk for prostate cancer is between 30% and 60% for men with a BRCA2 gene mutation, and between 10% and 30% for men with a BRCA1 gene mutation.
+Roughly, men have an 11 percent (one in nine) risk of being diagnosed with prostate cancer in their lifetime.
+The risk for prostate cancer is between 30 percent and 60 percent for men with a BRCA2 gene mutation, and between 10 percent and 30 percent for men with a BRCA1 gene mutation.

 Results from a phase 3 clinical trial may transform treatment for men who have been diagnosed with metastatic (advanced) castrate-resistant prostate cancer (MCRPC) who also have mutations in their genes like BRCA1, BRCA2 and others.

 Olaparib, the medication studied in the trial, is the first-ever treatment for MCRPC based on the genetic composition of the tumor to show benefit, offering an unprecedented ability to customize treatment for those with genetic mutations.

 “Treatments for metastatic, hormone/castration-resistant prostate cancer have continued to use ‘one-size-fits-all’ approaches, overlooking the genomic make-up of the tumor,” says clinical trial principal co-investigator Maha Hussain, MD, FACP, FASCO, medical oncologist at Northwestern Medicine and deputy director of Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
 “I am confident we are now entering a new era of personalized care and precision medicine for metastatic prostate cancer.”

 How olaparib works